wattahay/cli-game-scripts/README.md

 Eggs.....................hatch into monsters
 	Eggs can only be moved using green blocks.
 	Like Monsters, they must be squashed against yellow or orange blocks.
-	New eggs appear in the distance when Monsters swarm around you Green Blocks (Boxes).....can be pushed and pulled Yellow/Orange Blocks.....immovable
+	New eggs appear when Monsters group together
+Green Blocks (Boxes).....can be pushed and pulled Yellow/Orange Blocks.....immovable
 	Orange blocks destroy green blocks that are pushed into them.